crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

 }
 ```

-We provide a simple example of a callback function used by curl (assigned to curl with the option `CURLOPT_WRITEFUNCTION`) during the download process of the CRLs.
+We provide a simple example of a callback function used by cURL (assigned to cURL with the option `CURLOPT_WRITEFUNCTION`) during the download process of the CRLs.
 This function gets invoked whenever a new chunk of CRL data has been received and needs to be saved.
 More information can be found [here](https://curl.se/libcurl/c/CURLOPT_WRITEFUNCTION.html).

 ```c
 size_t get_data(void *buffer, size_t size, size_t nmemb, void *userp) {